 Table of Contents

 - 2 Chemical processes in the manufacture of a perfume

 - 3 Shaping the perfume

-Essential oils have a somewhat complex chemical composition since they can be composed of more than 100 different substances, which gives rise to quite complicated mixtures.
+Essential oils have a somewhat complex chemical composition since they can be composed of more than 100 different substances.
+It gives rise to quite complicated mixtures.

-There is another series of compounds that provide aroma to essential oils, they are the aldehydes, which are found in citrus fruits and are responsible for their characteristic smell.
-Also, there may be mentioned alcohol, which contains a hydroxyl group, among which is menthol.
+There is another series of compounds that provide aroma to essential oils.
+They are the aldehydes, which are found in citrus fruits and are responsible for their characteristic smell.
+Also, there may be mentioned alcohol.
+It contains a hydroxyl group, among which is menthol.